oasis-tcs/idpf-specification/idpf_specification.md

     1. Holds the RSCPayLen for an RSC packet or the Raw csum for a non RSC packet.
     2. Holds the L2TAG1 field in case the tag is present in the RX descriptor (L2TAG1P flag is set) or holds the FlexiMD.1 field.
     3. Always holds the FlexiMD.1 field.

-  Field "L2TAG1/FlexMD4" in the second 16B of the descriptor holds L2TAG1 if L2TAG1P is set and the “FlexiMD.1/Raw_CS/L2TAG1/RSCPayLen” field in the first 16B of the descriptor does not hold L2TAG1.
-Otherwise, field holds FlexMD4.
+    The Field "L2TAG1/FlexMD4" in the second 16B of the descriptor holds L2TAG1 if L2TAG1P is set, and the “FlexiMD.1/Raw_CS/L2TAG1/RSCPayLen” field in the first 16B of the descriptor does not hold L2TAG1.
+Otherwise, the field holds FlexMD4.

 3. Depending on negotiated queue context the "Hash [15:0]/FlexMD2" field in the first 16B of the descriptor holds the Hash [15:0] field or the FlexMD2.

-Field "L2TAG2/FlexMD2" in the second 16B of the descriptor holds L2TAG2 if L2TAG2P is set.
+The field "L2TAG2/FlexMD2" in the second 16B of the descriptor holds L2TAG2 if L2TAG2P is set.
 Otherwise, the field holds FlexMD2.

 ## TX Queues